mathieu-benoit/GlobalDevOpsBootcamp2017Quebec/Challenge3/Challenge3.md

 # DevOps Challenge \#3 #

 In this challenge, you will create a new Azure Serverless Function, and make this a part of your application.
 The function should take care of sending a Mail or SMS (look at Twilio) confirmation after you have placed an order.
 First you will write a simple Azure Function that you will expose publicly.
-Then you will create an ARM template to create the neccessary resources and publish the function from the pipeline.
+Then you will create an ARM template to create the necessary resources and publish the function from the pipeline.
 Update your website or service (or both) to use this Azure Function and publish the update with the pipelines.

-When you succesfully completed the challenge, you can build and release an Azure Function App as part of the total solution.
+When you successfully completed the challenge, you can build and release an Azure Function App as part of the total solution.

 ## Content ##
 * [Pre-requisites](#pre-requisites)